 How to Submit Your Poetry to Literary Journals

-If you want to be a published poet, the final step in the process is to submit your work.
-This can be a tedious and overwhelming ordeal to a new writer.
+If you want to be a published poet, it's a good idea to submit your work to literary journals.
+Not only will this build up your resume, but you get to see your name in print and possibly even earn a few dollars from your writing.
+However, this can be a tedious and overwhelming ordeal to a new writer.
 It took me hours of research and years of perfecting my submission process before I became comfortable with it.
 Submitting your work is part skill, part lottery, and part determination.
 Below is the process that I use to submit my work along with tips, templates, and a list of poetry journals that I submit to regularly.

 Every journal has its own set of guidelines.
 Most are similar guidelines, such as the number of pieces to send in per submission, their submission dates, and how to submit.
 Some journals have their own submission manager on their website.
 Others prefer that you submit via email.
 Some prefer attachments while others want your cover letter and work submitted directly in the body of the email.
 Even if you choose from the list of poetry journals below, be sure to check each website before you submit to make sure their guidelines have not changed.
 It is important to follow the rules to ensure that your submission does not get looked over.
 The competition is fierce enough.